Oferiston/kid-image-caption/web/README.md

 * call functions in the model and speak-up folder Notice this part is used for final presentation so it should be made as fluent and elegant

+### functions can be used
+* upload an image to a local folder with a given maximum size through a webpage running on local ip.
+If you wanna run on a server, server is needed.
+The webpage is designed with proper interaction and interface.

 ### meanings of the files
 * upload.php this file need to create uploads/ directory as its firtst line targetdir is uploads/ which is the directory where the uploaded pictures will go.
 If you wanna see how it goes in your computer environment, please:
   - install php on your computer.
 You may search a tutorial online and the final result is to put your test.php file in the directory set for php when you installed